php-fig/fig-standards/proposed/http-message.md

      * a comma.
      *
      * NOTE: Not all header values may be appropriately represented using
      * comma concatenation.
-For such headers, use getHeaderLines() instead
+For such headers, use getHeader() instead
      * and supply your own delimiter when concatenating.
      *
      * If the header did not appear in the message, this method should return